Nuremberg U-Bahn: Model R

+Model S

 In the model "S" all lines run independently of each other and only intersect at the stations Aufseßplatz, Friedrich-Ebert-Platz, Hauptbahnhof, Rathenauplatz, Plärrer, Steinbühl and Schlachthof.
 The advantage is that there are no shared sections of the route and thus delays on one line would not induce delays on others.
 As a disadvantage, the frequent need to change trains would make few one-seat-rides possible and make a trip e.g. from Erlenstegen to Zerzabelshof need several changes.
 The lines would have been as follows in this model: